When your thoughts get to be too much, switch from “thinking mode” to “being mode.”

-However, I recently realized something: If I’m spending all this time in my head, who is present in each moment?
+However, I recently realized something: If I’m spending all this time in my head, who is present in each daily moment?

 How Much Am I Missing by Analyzing Rather Than Experiencing?

-What thoughts are going through your mind?
+Ask yourself: What thoughts are going through my mind?

-Step 2: Redirect your attention.
+Step 2: Redirect your attention to your body and breath.

 Bring Your Attention to the Sensations in Your Body

-These three steps will give you an insight into how much your thoughts, feelings, and bodily sensations are connected.
+These three steps will give you insight into how much your thoughts, feelings, and bodily sensations are connected.
 Notice that the point is not to try to change these.
 The intention is simply to start practicing being aware so you can switch more readily from thinking mode.

 Each time I bring myself back to the present moment, I have the opportunity to shift my attention from the inner world of mental stimulation to the outer world and its physical sensations.